Ladvien/ladvien.github.io/_posts/2018-04-10-install-nodejs-arch-linux.md

 * [The Complete NodeJS Developer Course](https://www.udemy.com/the-complete-nodejs-developer-course-2/)

-I'm not getting kick backs, it's just the course I used to get up to speed and liked it.
+I'm not getting kick backs; it's the course I used to get and liked it.
 I actually used the Raspberry Pi for the code he walks through building and didn't have a problem.